VersionLens/loops-python-unofficial/README.md

 - `v5.0.1` (May 13, 2025) - Added a `headers` parameter for [`sendEvent()`](#sendevent) and [`sendTransactionalEmail()`](#sendtransactionalemail), enabling support for the `Idempotency-Key` header.
 - `v5.0.0` (Apr 29, 2025)
   - Types are now exported so you can use them in your application.
-  - `ValidationError` is now thrown when paramters are not added correctly.
+  - `ValidationError` is now thrown when parameters are not added correctly.
   - `Error` is now returned if the API key is missing.
   - Added tests.
 - `v4.1.0` (Feb 27, 2025) - Support for new [List transactional emails](#gettransactionalemails) endpoint.